wp-plugins/related-posts/readme.txt

 = 2.4.1 =
 * Limit related post age
 * Bugfix for thumbnail extraction
-* Related posts on mobile now load as you scroll!

 = 2.3 =
 * Syncing code with our other plugin (WordPress Related Posts)